-The Google Pixel does not come with Optical Image Stabilization (OIS), instead the handset uses Electronic Image Stabilization (EIS).
+The Google Pixel does not come with Optical Image Stabilization (OIS); instead, the handset uses Electronic Image Stabilization (EIS).
+This decision has sparked curiosity and debate among tech enthusiasts and consumers alike.

-Now Google has explained why they have used EIS on the Pixel instead of OIS, the main reason us video, you can see a statement from Google below.
+Now, Google has explained why they have opted for EIS on the Pixel instead of OIS.
+The main reason is video performance.
+You can see a statement from Google below.

 EIS and OIS have very different goals, so you can’t compare them to ask which is better/worse.
 OIS primarily improves low light photography by physically compensating for hand shake within each single frame, and EIS improves shaky video by maintaining a consistent framing between multiple video frames.
 OIS is primarily for photo, and EIS is only for video.